Karthik-NS/StocKMarket_FinancialGraph_Project/README.md

 This real body represents the price range between the open and close of that day's trading.
 When the real body(called as Bearish candle) is filled in red, it means the close was lower than the open.
 If the real body is green(Bullish candle), it means the close was higher than the open.

  I'm using  Apple stock data for year 2019 in this project to show Financial Graph.
+Graph plot attached(bokeh_plot.png).